Mercer County gets a "Distracted Driving Corridor" on US-33

 A new distracted driving corridor has popped up in Mercer County.

-The temporary distracted driving corridor is a six mile stretch of US-33 that starts at SR-197 and ends at US-127.
+The temporarily distracted driving corridor is a six-mile stretch of US-33 that starts at SR-197 and ends at US-127.
 The zone was established to reduce serious crashes caused by numerous violations like speeding and driving distracted.

 John Westerfield, the lieutenant post commander at Wapakoneta post of the Highway Patrol says, “We kind of get the bad rap of always giving out just a citation, and that’s not always the case.
 We do a lot of things on the road and off the road to try to educate the public.
 When we make a traffic stop, it’s not always automatically a citation.
 Sometimes it’s just, ‘hey we stopped you for this, we noticed this, here’s a warning.’ we talk to them about what they did wrong.”